 - Security: A handy bum bag with secure zip

 - Travel insurance – I use World Nomads.
 Click here to get a quote.

 Thanks for reading my Cuba budget guide!

 I hope I’ve answered your question, is Cuba expensive?
-The answer is really a mix: transport is expensive, accommodation is affordable, cocktails are a bargain, and food is either dirt cheap or fairly pricey depending whether you spend in CUC or CUP (and whether you’re used to Western food prices or not, I guess).
+The answer is really a mix: transport is expensive, accommodation is affordable, cocktails are a bargain, and food is either very cheap or fairly pricey depending where you’re eat and what prices you’re used to, I guess!

 Read my other Cuba blogs: